 \subsection{Acknowledgements}

-This work was done while ME was visiting the University of Chicago for the AY 2019-2020; he thanks the department and especially Carlos Kenig for their hospitality.
+This work was done while ME was visiting for the AY 2019-2020 the University of Chicago; he thanks the department and especially Carlos Kenig for their hospitality.
 He also thanks Carlos Kenig for suggesting he investigate the phenomena of bubbling for harmonic map heat flow.
 DM learned about Topping's work on non-uniqueness for the harmonic map heat flow bubbling, and the open question of non-uniqueness for wave maps bubbling, in a topics course given by Carlos Kenig at the University of Chicago.
 Both ME and DM benefited from several discussions with Andrew Lawrie, including discussions about Topping's work on harmonic map heat flow and about scattering for wave maps.
 The authors thank both Carlos Kenig and Andrew Lawrie for helpful comments on an earlier version of this manuscript.
 The authors also thank several anonymous referees for their helpful comments and close reading.